ENCODE-DCC/demo-pipeline/docs/tutorial_scg.md

       $ chmod +rx cromwell-35.jar
     ```

 4. Set your account in `workflow_opts/scg.json`.
-If you don't have a partition then remove the `slurm_account` object from the JSON file.
+If you don't have a SLURM account then remove the `slurm_account` from the JSON file.
 Ignore other runtime attributes for singularity.
     ```
       {
         "default_runtime_attributes" : {